Top five best bean-to-cup coffee machines for 2020

 Not found the coffee machine for you?
 See all our coffee machine reviews.

-And here are three bean-to-cup coffee machines to avoid...
+And here are two bean-to-cup coffee machines to avoid...

 When a bean-to-cup machine works well, you end up with fresh and delicious espressos at the touch of a button.
 However, choose the wrong model and you could end up with a fiddly machine that produces weak and watery espressos.
 With prices ranging from £250 to more than £1500, make sure you check the models to avoid below before you buy.

 See the models that made it onto our Don't Buy list - coffee machines to avoid.